 In estimating the fair value of derivative financial instruments, the Company uses market-observable data (Level 1 and 2 inputs) to the extent it is available.
 Where such data is not available, certain estimates (Level 3 inputs) regarding inputs to the valuation are required to be made.
+The inputs regarding the Company's credit risk are deemed to be Level 3 inputs, as there are no observable credit related inputs for the Company at commonly quoted intervals or otherwise interpolated for substantially the full term of the instruments.
+The credit risk profile of the Company has been based on a UK utility credit curve provided by a third-party data provider.
+It is this assumption that is deemed to be Level 3.
 Level 3 inputs form a significant part of the fair value of the financial instruments held by the Company.
-Information about the valuation techniques and inputs used are disclosed in Note 14.
+Further information about the fair values is disclosed in Note 14, along with analysis of the sensitivity of the fair values to the Level 3 inputs.

-4. Operating profit
+4. Operating loss

-Audit fees payable to PricewaterhouseCoopers LLP of £15,667 for the year (2022: £7,950 paid to Deloitte LLP) were borne by another Group company and have not been recharged.
-These fees relate to the auditing of the financial statements.
-Total non-audit fees payable to the auditors in the year were £nil (2022: £nil).
+Audit fees payable for the auditing of the financial statements to PricewaterhouseCoopers LLP of £63,014 for the year (2023: £15,667) were borne by another Group company and have not been recharged.
+In relation to year ended 31 March 2023, PwC charged an additional audit fee of £11,832 which was billed in 2024.
+Given the timing of the agreement of this fee, the amount was not included within the audit fee disclosed in 2023.
+It has been added to the 2024 fee of £51,182, increasing the total amount disclosed to £63,014.
+Total non-audit fees payable to the auditors in the year were £nil (2023: £nil).